AdobeDocs/audience-manager.de-DE/help/using/reporting/dynamic-reports/trait-trait-overlap-report.md

 >[!NOTE]
 >
 >Die Überlappungsberichte in Audience Manager berücksichtigen RBAC-Prinzipien.
-Sie können nur Eigenschaften aus Datenquellen anzeigen, auf die Sie Zugriff auf die [RBAC-Benutzergruppe](/help/using/features/administration/administration-overview.md) haben, zu der Sie gehören.
+You can only see traits from data sources that you have access to based on the [RBAC User Group](/help/using/features/administration/administration-overview.md) that you belong to.

 <!--